tolomea/rotarycraft/README.md

 # Dynamic variant
-I another variant on this system, the one detailed above I call static it is simpler, has better compatibility with existing RotaryCraft and handles chunk loading smoother, the other I call dynamic.
+I have another variant on this system.
+The one detailed above I call static, it is simpler, has better compatibility with existing RotaryCraft and handles chunk loading smoother, the other one I call dynamic.

 We remove the "additional simplifying restrictions", which allows for some interesting additional behavior.